Now is the perfect time to turn a hobby you love into a side hustle or full-time business.

-Brand identity is the visible elements of a brand, including but not limited to the business name, colors, design, and the logo.
-It's the manner in which a corporation, company, or business presents itself to the public and distinguishes the business in the mind of consumers.
+Brand identity is the visible elements of a brand, including but not limited to the business name, colors, design, and logo.
+It's how a corporation, company, or business presents itself to the public and distinguishes the business in consumers' minds.
 Put simply: it's what you, customers, and prospective customers can see.

 The best brand identities are intentional.

 Think about it.
 You won’t randomly pick just any name for your business.
 The right business name can make a big difference.

 Similarly, successful business owners never grab a generic template logo and call it a day.
 A custom, unique logo design can differentiate your new business in a crowded market.